- Work is good, and my team is growing

 Blogging takes a lot of time and effort.
 Now that I’m working a steady 40 hours a week, it’s nice to have some time back in the evenings and on weekends.
 Writing my daily Instagram posts takes up more time than you’d think.
 I enjoy blogging, and it’s been a great experience, but I couldn’t have maintained that pace.

-Though I can’t do it with every post, I’ve experimented with translating some of my blog posts into Korean.
+Though I can’t do it with every post, I’ve experimented with translating some of my blogs into Korean.
 Living with a professional translator has its perks!
-Unfortunately (or, I guess, fortunately), my live-in translator is too busy to translate all my blogs.
+Unfortunately (fortunately?), my live-in translator is too busy to translate all my blogs.
 But if I ask nicely, hopefully, I’ll get a few more translated in the coming months.

 As I mentioned above, my daily Instagram posts are still going strong—despite commanding a lot of my time.
-I enjoy it, and I view these posts as a kind of portfolio I can refer future clients to.
+I enjoy them and view these posts as a kind of portfolio to which I can refer future clients.
 They’ll be able to see:

-I love that people not only think of me when they see examples of awkward English but also take the time to take pictures and share them with me.
+I love that people think of me when they see examples of awkward English.
+It’s also fantastic that they take pictures of awkward English and share them with me.
 Posting daily on Instagram wouldn’t be possible without your support—thank you!

 All work and no play makes DC CopyPro a dull boy